-- The quarterly ceilings on the general government fiscal deficit will be adjusted downward (upward) to the extent that cumulative non-tax revenues of the General Government from dividends exceed (fall short of) programmed levels. - The quarterly ceilings on the general government fiscal deficit will be adjusted downward to the extent that cumulative non-tax revenues of the General Government from debt recovery receipts, debt issuance premiums, receipts from telecom 4G frequency auctions, and concession and Public Private Partnership (PPP) receipts recorded above-the-line exceed programmed levels.
+• The quarterly ceilings on the general government fiscal deficit will be adjusted downward (upward) to the extent that cumulative non-tax revenues of the General Government from dividends exceed (fall short of) programmed levels.

+- The quarterly ceilings on the general government fiscal deficit will be adjusted downward to the extent that cumulative non-tax revenues of the General Government from debt recovery receipts, debt issuance premiums, receipts from telecom 4G frequency auctions, and concession and Public Private Partnership (PPP) receipts recorded above-the-line exceed programmed levels.
 The IMF Statistics Department will determine the proper statistical treatment of any concession or PPP transaction signed during the IMF program. - The quarterly ceilings on the general government fiscal deficit and the primary current expenditure of the Republican budget will be adjusted upward (downward) to the extent that cumulative severance payments by the general government for the former and the Republican budget level for the latter (including payments from the Transition Fund) exceed (fall short of) the programmed levels up to the yearly budgeted amount.
-Severance payments by the Health Fund will be considered made at the point the funds have been transferred by the Health Fund to the Health Institution (for both general government and Republican budget adjustors).

-The quarterly ceilings on the general government fiscal deficit and the primary current expenditure of the Republican Budget will be adjusted upward by a maximum of (i) by a maximum of RSD 13 billion for 2016 or 2017 to the extent that the Republican Budget assumes the debt of Petrohemija to NIS in the context of the former's resolution in a manner that ensures no further fiscal support, (ii) by a maximum of RSD 25 billion to onlend or issue a new guarantee to Serbia Gas for the repayment of expensive debt in 2016 or 2017; (iii) by a maximum of RSD 6.75 billion to onlend or issue a new guarantee to Galenika for the repayment of expensive debt in 2016 or 2017; (iv) by a maximum of RSD 0.6 billion to onlend or issue a new guarantee to Jat Tehnika for the repayment of expensive debt in 2016 or 2017; and (v) by a maximum of RSD2 billion to onlend or issue a new guarantee to RTB Bor for the repayment of expensive debt in 2017.
+Severance payments by the Health Fund will be considered made at the point the funds have been transferred by the Health Fund to the Health Institution (for both general government and Republican budget adjustors). - The quarterly ceilings on the general government fiscal deficit and the primary current expenditure of the Republican Budget will be adjusted upward by a maximum of (i) by a maximum of RSD 13 billion for 2016 or 2017 to the extent that the Republican Budget assumes the debt of Petrohemija to NIS in the context of the former's resolution in a manner that ensures no further fiscal support, (ii) by a maximum of RSD 25 billion to on-lend or issue a new guarantee to Serbia Gas for the repayment of expensive debt in 2016 or 2017; (iii) by a maximum of RSD 6.75 billion to on-lend or issue a new guarantee to Serbia Gas for the repayment of expensive debt in 2016 or 2017; (iii) by a maximum of RSD 6.75 billion to on-lend or issue a new guarantee to Serbia Gas for the repayment of expensive debt in 2016 or 2017; (iv) by a maximum of RSD 0.6 billion to on-lend or issue a new guarantee to Jat Tehnika for the repayment of expensive debt in 2016 or 2017; and (v) by a maximum of RSD2 billion to on-lend or issue a new guarantee to RTB Bor for the repayment of expensive debt in 2017.

-End- Mar.
+Cumulative Programmed Severance Payments (In billions of dinars) End- Mar.
 2016 End- Jun.
 2016 End- Sep.
 2016 End- Dec.
 2016 End- Mar.
 2017 End- Jun.
 2017 End- Sep.
-2017 End-Dec.
-2017 Programmed cumulative severance payments (of general government) 9.4 11.4 5.0 5.5 1.4 2.75 4.1 5.5 Programmed cumulative severance payments (of Republican budget) 7.3 9.3 4.5 5.0 1.3 2.6 3.9 5.2
+2017 Er D 2( Programmed cumulative severance payments (of general government) 9.4 11.4 5.0 5.5 1.4 2.75 4.1 5 Programmed cumulative severance payments (of Republican budget) 7.3 9.3 4.5 5.0 1.3 2.6 3.9 5